crazychenz/vinnie.work/explorelog/content/blog/20201008-git-better/index.md

 I've personally opted to go with "DejaVu Sans Mono for Powerline".
 Now here is what I think will be the biggest pain for powerline.
 The font face needs to be configured by the application presenting the prompt, not the host serving the prompt.
 Therefore, I need to install the powerline compatible fonts in all environments I plan to use it from and configure the presentation applications to use the particular font face.

 - Visual Studio Code - Open settings with Ctrl-, and search for "terminal font".
-Then you can just drop your font face name in the field: `DejaVu Sans Mono for Powerline`
+Then you can just drop your font face name in the field: `"DejaVu Sans Mono for Powerline", Consolas, 'Courier New', monospace`

 - Windows Terminal - Open settings and add a [fontFace property](https://docs.microsoft.com/en-us/windows/terminal/customize-settings/profile-settings#text-settings) to the profile or default section for all profiles.
 I added it to the default section: